OTC Derivatives Best Practice

 The proposals documented in the Best Practice document included:

-- Operating Model – roles and responsibilities by function
+Operating Model – roles and responsibilities, interfaces and hand offs

-- Trade Booking Model – structure, bookings and settlement
+Trade Booking Model – structure, bookings and settlement (full information mapping)

 Importantly, LP Squared tailored the documentation to highlight the key implementation considerations for the Client.